hastec-fr/apash/README.md

 ```

 If the problem still persists, I invite you to log an issue with your Apash environment variables and the location of the installation.
-A workaround is to use the [minified](#quick-start) version which preload everything in one shot.
+One workaround is to use the [minified](#quick-start) version which preloads everything in one shot.

 ### Warnings logs appears
 Some Apash Warnings could appear if you do not have a particular command (like "bc" or "rev").
-In this case, another code flow is implemented (and work) but it notifies that the main flow is not followed.<br/>
+In this case, another code flow is implemented (and works) but it notifies that the main flow is not followed.<br/>
 The degraded mode could be less efficient (or could be different if you're playing with bounds).<br/>
-So it is preferred to install the missing commands.<br/>
+So it is preferable to install the missing commands.<br/>
-Nevertheless, you can disabled these warnings by modifying the following variable in the configuration file (keep in mind you disabled it !!).
+Nevertheless, you can disable these warnings by modifying the following variable in the configuration file (but keep in mind you disabled it !!).
 ```bash
   export APASH_LOG_WARNING_DEGRADED="false"
 ```